SWIM MEETS 101

 - Wear a team t-shirt or purple t-shirt to show support for the team.

-- Unless you are a ready bench volunteer, you WILL NOT be allowed to sit with your child or be in the ready bench area.
-Your child will need to stay in the ready bench area at all times so they do not miss their swim heat.
+- Unless you are a ready bench or tent parent volunteer, you WILL NOT be allowed to sit with your child or be in the tent area.
+Your child will need to stay in the tent area at all times so they do not miss their swim heat.
 If your child comes to you, please send them back.
-6 and under parents, when your swimmer is done with backstroke, you may pick them up from the ready bench.
+6 and under parents, when your swimmer is done with backstroke, you may pick them up from the tent area.

 - Cheer on ALL the swimmers and make a lot of noise for these awesome kids!